-As ISO 20022 implementations proliferate, variability in the ways in which ISO 20022 is deployed (in terms of message versions, market practice rules and release cycles), its value needs to be reinforced by global alignment on these points.
+As ISO 20022 implementations proliferate, variability in the ways how ISO 20022 is deployed (in terms of message versions, market practice rules and release cycles), its value needs to be reinforced by global alignment on these points.

-Part of our commitment to help the MI community is the ISO 20022 Harmonisation Charter, which specifies standard implementation templates and conventions, to which most MIs have signalled their commitment to align.
+Part of our commitment to helping the MI community is the ISO 20022 Harmonisation Charter, which specifies standard implementation templates and conventions, to which most MIs have signalled their commitment to align.

 The success of the ISO 20022 harmonisation programme depends crucially on engagement from the market infrastructures community.
 If your organisation or your community is interested in receiving additional information please contact your account manager or regional representative.

 PMI usage guidelines and adoption timelines

 PMIs are responsible for defining, maintaining and publishing their own usage guidelines.
 PMIs have the option to use Swift’s MyStandards platform to publish their UG for consultation by their participants.

 Participants should contact their PMI to receive information regarding the availability and publication of UG as well as the latest updates on the timeline of the migration project.
 We have developed an ISO Accelerator Pack based on global best practices interoperable with cross-border payments.

 For more information, please refer to the MI Adoption Guide.

 Participants should contact their PMI to receive information on the translation rules between the current domestic format and the future ISO 20022-based implementation.
 Some PMIs may publish this information on MyStandards either as separate documents or as textual rules within their ISO 20022 usage guidelines.
 For PMIs adopting the Swift ISO Accelerated Pack, which is based on global best practices interoperable with cross-border payments, a translation library is available for participants which is accompanied by translation documentation.